Mindooner/Scripts/README.md

 - Level 7 script execution, Undisclosed "execution method"

-- Louka then decided to give up on the project, and put it's source code up for bid, and sold it on 10/13/24.
+- Louka then decided to give up on the project, and put it's source code up for bid, and sold it.

 - However after it was sold, the source was leaked and exploits continued to skid from the source with only updating the addresses.